-indicates higher risk.
-Storybook exposure score consists of scores on two checklists in which targets had to be discriminated from foils: the Children's Title Checklist and Children's Author Checklist (Hamilton, 2013).
+Home literacy environment.
+The index of home literacy environment at T2 included storybook exposure, frequency of story reading, number of children's books in the home, and adult author checklist (a measure of primary caregiver's book exposure).
+The four measures were standardized, summed, and divided by four to create a measure of the home literacy environment.
+The resulting z score was multiplied by -1 so that a higher score indicates higher risk.
+Storybook exposure score consists of scores on two checklists in which targets had to be discriminated from foils: the Children's Title Checklist and the Children's Author Checklist (Hamilton, 2013).
 The Children's Title Checklist consisted of 30 titles of popular children's books and 30 plausible foils.
 The Children's Author Checklist consisted of 40 popular children's book authors and 40 foils.
-For both checklists the primary caregiver was asked to 'check the box next to every title/author that they recognised'.
-Frequency of storybook reading was the sum of the parent's responses to two separate items: 'How many times do you, or other members of your family, read stories to or with your child at bedtime in a typical week?' and 'How many times do you, or other members of your family, read stories to or with your child at other times during the day in a typical week?'
+For both checklists, primary caregivers were asked to "check the box next to every title/author that they recognized."
+Frequency of storybook reading was the sum of the parent's responses to two separate items: "How many times do you, or other members of your family, read stories to or with your child at bedtime in a typical week?" and "How many times do you, or other members of your family, read stories to or with your child at other times during the day in a typical week?"
 Number of children's books in the home was estimated by parents on an ordinal scale ranging from 0-20 to >200.
-The Adult Author Checklist consisted of 40 outhors of contemporary fiction, representing a broad range of genres, and 40 foils.
+The Adult Author Checklist consisted of 40 authors of contemporary fiction, representing a broad range of genres, and 40 foils.

-Family Stresses.
-The family stress index included scores at T1 and T2 for the primary caregiver's health and psychological well-being on the General Health Questionnaire (Goldberg & Williams, 2000) and reports of stressful life events experienced by the child.
-Stressful life events recorded included bereavement, parental separation or serious illness (moving house and the birth of a sibling were not included).
-The measures were standardized, summed and the total divided by four to create a mean z-score for family stresses.
+Family stresses.
+The family stresses index included scores at T1 and T2 for the primary caregiver's health and psychological well-being on the General Health Questionnaire (Goldberg & Williams, 2000) and reports of stressful life events experienced by the child.
+Stressful life events recorded included bereavement, parental separation, or serious illness (moving house and the birth of a sibling were not included).
+The measures were standardized, summed, and the total divided by four to create a mean z score for family stresses.

-Child Health.
-The child health index included: premature birth, birth complications, hearing problems, visual problems, physical difficulties, current health problems, early health problems and significant accidents.
-The score for each variable (0 = no, 1 = yes) was summed to create an index with a theoretical maximum value of 8.
+Child health.
+The child health index included premature birth, birth complications, hearing problems, visual problems, physical difficulties, current health problems, early health problems, and significant accidents.
+The score for each variable (0 =no, 1 = yes) was summed to create an index with a theoretical maximum value of 8.
 This variable was then standardized.
-The questionnaire items (T1) were: Premature birth, 'Was your child born before 37 weeks?'; Birth complications 'Were there any unusual complications at birth?';

-Hearing problems 'Is your child's hearing within normal limits?'; Visual problems 'Is your child's vision within normal limits?'; Significant accidents 'Has your child had any serious injuries or accidents, e.g. head injuries, broken bones?'; Current physical difficulties 'Have there ever been concerns about your child's physical development?'; Early health difficulties 'Were there any unusual complications in early childhood?'; Current health difficulties 'Is your child's health good at present?'
+The questionnaire items (T1) were premature birth, "Was your child born before 37 weeks?"; birth complications "Were there any unusual complications at birth?"; hearing problems "Is your child's hearing within normal limits?"; visual problems "Is your child's vision within normal limits?"; significant accidents "Has your child had any serious injuries or accidents, for example, head injuries or broken bones?"; current physical difficulties "Have there ever been concerns about your child's physical development?"; early health difficulties "Were there any unusual complications in early childhood?"; and current health difficulties "Is your child's health good at present?"